streaka/angularjs-imageupload-directive/README.md

 ## TODO's

 - better drag and drop support
-- working make file with Facebook's watchman (currently only jshint is working)
+- make a build file and break up the main source file into smaller pieces.